 The romantic Pocono Mountains have been attracting

-honeymooners for nearly two decades.
+honeymooners for decades.
 While most stay at posh resorts, many

 are beginning to discover the delights of the region's county inns, which